fnattino/veluwe-infrastructure/README.md

-# Veluwe Metadata Portal - Infrastructure
+# Veluwe Metadata Catalogue Service for the Web (CSW) - Infrastructure

+> [!NOTE]
+> At the current stage, the material in this repository is purely explorative.

-Test infrastructure repository for the Veluwe Metadata Portal.
-It contains materials to deploy a metadata catalogue using [pyscw](https://pycsw.org/) from [metadata control files (MCFs)](https://geopython.github.io/pygeometa/reference/mcf/) hosted in a [a GitHub repository][veluwe-metadata-repo].
+This is the infrastructure repository hosting material to deploy a metadata catalogue for the [Veluwe Metadata Portal](https://lter-life-experience.org/veluwesearch/) using [pyscw](https://pycsw.org/).
+The catalogue uses records stored as [metadata control files (MCFs)](https://geopython.github.io/pygeometa/reference/mcf/) in a separate [GitHub repository][veluwe-metadata-repo].

 In order to get started, clone and access this repository: